Buzz-Beater/LEMMA/README.md

 # Dependencies

-Our code is adapted from the [SlowFast network repo](https://github.com/facebookresearch/SlowFast), please check the basic requirements from this repo is satisfied.
+Our code is adapted from the [SlowFast network repo](https://github.com/facebookresearch/SlowFast), please check that the basic requirements from this repo are satisfied.

 Additional dependencies include:
 * numpy